 In this section

-Building on years of research and development, Arrayjet's team of scientists have tested various applications and published notes to demonstrate the high quality bio-printing capabilities of their systems.
+Building on years of R&D, Arrayjet's scientists have tested various microarray applications and published notes to demonstrate the high quality bio-printing capabilities of their systems.

 Protein and DNA microarrays are the key strengths of Arrayjet technology.
 The antibody microarray application note highlights the reproducible printing of fluorescence-labelled antibodies onto functionalised glass slides to produce high quality arrays.

 The production of carbohydrate microarrays presents unique challenges and extraction solvents can be very harsh.
 Arrayjet technology is suited to printing samples with vastly different chemical and physical properties and as such, is is the first choice for many principle investigators in carbohydrates research.
 The carbohydrate application note demonstrates this versatility.